-If the Office of Police Complaints does not mediate or conciliate your complaint, or if mediation or conciliation is unsuccessful, the executive director may refer the matter to a complaint examiner following a Office of Police Complaints investigation.
-A complaint examiner is a legally-trained individual who will review the Office of Police Complaints investigative file and decide whether the accused officer committed the alleged misconduct.
-If necessary, a hearing will be conducted.
-If the complaint examiner sustains the allegation, the matter will be referred to the Chief of Police who can then discipline the officer.
-If the police chief disagrees with the findings of the complaint examiner, the case is reviewed by a panel of three complaint examiners.
-If the panel upholds the decision of the original complaint examiner, the police chief must then impose the appropriate discipline on the accused officer.
+If a complaint made to the Office of Police Complaints is not mediated or conciliated, the Executive Director may refer the matter to a Complaint Examiner following an Office of Police Complaints investigation.
+A legally-trained Complaint Examiner will review the Office of Police Complaints investigative file and decide whether the accused officer committed the alleged misconduct.
+If deemed necessary by the Complaint Examiner, a hearing will be held to make a determination on the merits of the complaint.
+If the Complaint Examiner sustains the allegation, the matter will be referred to the Chief of Police who can then discipline the officer.
+If the Police Chief disagrees with the findings of the Complaint Examiner, the case is reviewed by a panel of three Complaint Examiners.
+If the panel upholds the decision of the original Complaint Examiner, the Police Chief must then impose the appropriate discipline on the accused officer.

-The following decisions have been issued by complaint examiners resolving complaints filed with the Office of Police Complaints.
-Select from the links below to view decisions from 2003 through 2013:
+The following decisions have been issued by complaint examiners resolving complaints filed with the Office of Police Complaint: